AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Video merging.md

 /**
  Optional.
- The cropping range of the video that is displayed in the track, which takes effect in cropping mode.
+ The cropping range of the video in the track, which takes effect in cropping mode.
  */
 @property(nonatomic, assign) CGRect innerCropFrame;

 /**
  The start time of the video playback in the track.
  Unit: seconds.
  */
 @property(nonatomic, assign) CGFloat streamStartTime;

 /**
  The end time of the video playback in the track.
  Unit: seconds.
  */
 @property(nonatomic, assign) CGFloat streamEndTime;

 /**
  The scaling mode of the video in the track, including the padding mode and cropping mode.
  */
 @property(nonatomic, assign) AlivcContentMode mode;
 ```

-Add a video stream
+You can use the following code to add a video stream:

 ```
 /**